elsampsa/valkka-examples/README.md

 # Valkka Python3 Examples
 In order to use these example python3 programs, you need to install (i) Valkka core library and (ii) Valkka python3 bindings, available at [Valkka main repository](https://github.com/elsampsa/valkka-core).

-Install also some necessary dependencies for the python examples with:
+Install also some necessary dependencies with

     sudo apt-get install python3-pip ipython3 python3-pyqt5

-To check that Valkka and its python3 bindings are in place, run "python3 quicktest.py" in the "major_version_0" directory.
+Install opencv with

+    pip3 install opencv-python

+Once you have done that and cloned this repo, do

+    cd valkka-examples/major_version_0
+    python3 quicktest.py

+to see that you installed valkka correctly.

-Documentation is, at the moment, the python3 source code itself (I will be adding shortly more python3 examples plus more explanations in the existing python3 programs).
-You should also study the main Valkka repository page first.
+Documentation is at the moment, the python3 source code itself.
+You should also study the documentation in the valkka-core repository.
+To test valkka, do the following

+    cd valkka-examples/major_version_0/api_level_2/qt
+    export vblank_mode=0
+    python3 test_studio_1.py

-To replicate a single rtsp stream into various streams, use the "unicast_to_multicast.bash" script and "multicast.sdp".
-You can give "multicast.sdp" various times as an argument to "multiple_stream.py":
+If you don't have that many ip cameras, you can replicate a single rtsp stream into various streams with the "unicast_to_multicast.bash" script (and using "multicast.sdp" as the input file).

-    python3 multiple_stream.py multicast.sdp multicast.sdp ...
+## Combatibility
+Valkka uses OpenGL.
+It is important to disable the syncing to vertical refresh (a problem with glx).
+Valkka has been tested with X.org/mesa drivers for Intel and Nvidia.
+Nvidia proprietary drivers have not been tested.

 ## Authors
 Sampsa Riikonen

 ## Copyright
-(C) 2017 Sampsa Riikonen
+(C) 2017, 2018 Sampsa Riikonen

 ## License
 MIT License